kchristensen/slappd/README.md

 ![Screenshot](screenshot.png)

-This is designed to be run from crontab, and issues one API call per run.
+This script is designed to be run from crontab, and issues one API call per run.

 ### Known Issues
 * The first time you run the script, it may be a little chatty because it has not